 Size D & E Transfers (Large Size) Storage Options

 These sizes are tricky because they are so large.
 With this size, you need to think about the number of transfers you own as well as how you like to organize.
 Do you like to be able to see all your transfers?
 Or do you prefer to have them stored away in something that's not out in the open?
 Here are a couple of options:

 Large Art Portfolio

 Some crafters will buy a large 18×24 art portfolio.
 This has large pages with slide-in sleeves to keep your transfers in.
 You can find these large portfolios at your local craft store or online.

 This option might be nice if you only have a few of this size as it's fairly compact, though somewhat large.
 This style comes with 24 pages, so if you only have a few transfers, this might be a good option for you.
 You could store it in a closet or under your craft desk.

 Pants hangers to hang large transfers

 Others will use pants hangers and clip the transfer onto the hanger and hang them from a pegboard in their craft room.
 You can buy the clip-style pants hangers from any home goods store and simply clip the ends to hang.
-I really like these tiered pants hangers as they can hang groups of transfers together.
-If you don’t want to get special hangers, just buy some clips and use them on standard hangers.
+I really like the tiered pants hangers as they can hang groups of transfers together.
+If you don't want to get special hangers, just buy some clips and use them on standard hangers.

 This option works well if you have a lot of this size.
 It also allows you to easily see all the different transfers you have.
 This is great for Designers to use in their workshop space.